yvf/rust-ldap3/LDAP-primer.md

 operations: one to add a new value and one to perform a renaming.
 To account for this situation, __modify DN__ will add the new naming attribute and value to the renamed entry automatically, and will also optionally delete the previous naming attribute-value pair.

+## 3.4.
+Extensions

+LDAP can be extended by servers in two main ways, using __controls__ and __extended operations__.
+There are lots of RFCs which standardize certain controls and extended operations.

+An extended operation is simply another operation, like "bind" or "search", that is not part of the core LDAP specifications.
+LDAP servers often support at least three extended operations:
+__StartTLS__, __WhoAmI__, and __PasswordModify__.

+Every LDAP operation is also allowed to contain a number of controls, which are there to change the operation's behaviour in some way.
+For example, the __Assertion__ control can be used with a "modify" operation to indicate that the server should only modify the entry if the contents of the control are true for the entry.

+Another example is the __SubtreeDelete__ control which - unusually for LDAP - is used with the "delete" operation to delete an entire subtree of entries from the database.

+Each control used has to indicate to the server if the control is "critical" to performing the operation, or not.
+If you include a critical control that the server does not support in some way, the server will fail the entire operation.

+Sometimes operation responses contain controls returned from the server.